storybookjs/react-native/addons/knobs/README.md

 ### date

-Allow you to get date (and time) from the user.
+It Allows you to get date (and time) from the user.

 ```js
 import { date } from '@storybook/addon-knobs';